t-matsuo/neobash/doc/en/core/arg.md

 ### core::arg::del_value

-Delete a value.
+Delete a value and set default.
 * Alias is defined as ``arg::del_value``
-* If option type is string, value set empty string.
+* If option type is string, value set empty string if default value is not set.
-* If option type is int, value set 0.
+* If option type is int, value set 0 if default value is not set.
-* If option type is bool, value set false.
+* If option type is bool, value set false if default value is not set.

 #### Options